-Access to a range of clean energy sector tools, technology, methods and worksites, including demonstration by skilled tradespeople.
+Access to a range of relevant clean energy or housing and construction sector tools, technology, methods and worksites, including demonstration by skilled tradespeople.

 Formally Approved

 Where the relevant State or Territory Training Authority has approved the Training Contract.
 For Australian Apprentices in New South Wales, this is the date of approval of the Training Contract, not its date of registration.